Jim Carrey: Personal life

-Carrey suffers from depression and has taken Prozac to combat the symptoms.
-He has stated that he no longer takes medications or stimulants of any kind, including coffee.
+Carrey suffers from depression and took Prozac to combat the symptoms for years.
+He later said that he no longer takes medications of any kind and abstains from coffee, alcohol and drugs.

 He received U.S. citizenship in October 2004 and remains a dual citizen of the United States and his native Canada.

-In November 2022, the Russian Ministry of Foreign Affairs banned 100 Canadians including Jim Carrey from entering Russia as a reciprocity for the Western sanctions that had been introduced due to Russia's invasion of Ukraine.
+Carrey owns various properties in Los Angeles and has lived in Brentwood since 1994.
+In November 2022, the Russian Ministry of Foreign Affairs banned 100 Canadians, including Carrey, from entering Russia as a reciprocity for the international sanctions which had been introduced due to the Russian invasion of Ukraine.